World’s End Sri Lanka – Hotels & Hikes on Horton Plains

 You need to get there early…

-We were up before the crack of dawn to meet our drivers and set off to Horton Plains National Park.
+We were up before the crack of dawn to meet our drivers and start the journey to Horton Plains National Park.
 This was a 1.5 hour car journey in the pitch dark, illuminated only by the van’s headlights.

 We arrived at the entrance gate around 6:30 am, and purchased our tickets ($30 per person).
 After this, we continued driving another 15 minutes to the start of the trail, then started our trek.